arne-kroeger/arne-kroeger.github.io/_posts/2021-10-26-reactive-programming-with-spring-webflux-01-intro.markdown

 ---
 layout: single
-title:  "Spring GraphQL server based on webflux - Part 1 - Intro"
+title: 'Spring GraphQL server based on webflux - Part 1 - Intro'
 date: 2021-10-26 19:13:49 +0200
-categories: java spring
+categories: java spring SpringWebfluxGraphQLTutorial
 comments: true
 tags: java spring webflux graphql reactive
 ---

 ## Reactive programming

 Reactive programming is a programming paradigm and has several implementation especially in the frontend world (e.g. [VueJS](https://vuejs.org/){:rel="nofollow"}, [Angular](https://angular.io/){:rel="nofollow"}, [React](https://reactjs.org/){:rel="nofollow"}).
-In the backend technologies it is not so widely used but could help for complex systems with huge amounts of parallel requests or many sources data changes.
+In the backend technologies it is not so widely used but could help for complex systems with huge amounts of parallel requests or many source data changes.

 For more details on reactive programming see: